Kirk Cousins Player Prop Bets for NFL Week 14 | Minnesota vs. Pittsburgh 12/9/2021

 Season Stats

-- He has tacked on 75 rushing yards on 20 carries with one touchdown, averaging 6.3 yards per game.
+- He's also carried the ball 20 times for 75 yards and one touchdown, averaging 6.3 yards per game.

-- The Vikings, who rank 11th in the NFL in points scored, have dropped back to pass 58.1% of the time while running the football 41.9% of the time.
+- The Vikings have called a pass in 58.1% of their plays from scrimmage this year while staying on the ground 41.9% of the time.
+This offensive attack ranks 11th in the NFL in points scored.

-- Cousins has attempted 57 of his 446 passes in the red zone, accounting for 45.6% of his team's red zone plays.
+- Cousins has thrown 57 passes in the red zone this season, 45.6% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Cousins' matchup with the Steelers.